tiaratc/tiaratc/README.md

-# 👋 Welcome to My GitHub Profile! 🌟
+# 👋 Welcome to My GitHub Profile! 🌟🎵

-## 🎵 Tiara Cahyadi
+## Tiara Cahyadi
 **Student | Aspiring Data Analyst**

 Hi there!
 I'm Tiara, a student at **Purwadhika Digital Technology School**, based in Jakarta, Indonesia.
 I’m transitioning into the field of **Data Science and Machine Learning**, with a unique background in the music events and food industries.

+This GitHub showcases projects I’ve developed during my studies—**I’m just three months into programming, so I’m learning as I go!** 😊

+I’d love to hear your feedback, advice, or opportunities for collaboration to support my growth in this exciting new field.

+When I’m not analyzing data or coding, I enjoy watching reality shows, exploring trends in sustainable food, and playing the piano 🎹.

 Feel free to connect, give feedback, or collaborate on my projects! 😊

----

-## 🚀 About Me

-🌱 I’m currently learning **Data Science** and **Machine Learning**.
-🎹 In my free time, I love playing the piano and exploring sustainable food trends.
-🛠️ I’m currently working on **data analysis projects** as part of my study program.

 ---